 - Gluteus minimus

 The Gluteus Maximus is responsible for extending your hip/legs backward.
 So think about when you’re walking, running up a hill, doing deadlifts, glute bridges, hip thrusts, or the bird dog exercise.

 Since this muscle is very large, you will want to focus mostly on overloading this muscle when trying to grow your booty as it has the potential for the most growth.

 The Gluteus Medius is responsible for abduction, which is raising your leg upward away from your other leg.
 Also, it helps you rotate your hips, so think about when you rotate your foot outward from your body.
 Movements like machine abductions and side lying clams will work your gluteus medius.

-The Gluteus Minimus helps the medius muscle in rotation of the hips.
+The Gluteus Minimus helps the medius muscle in the rotation of the hips.

 When it comes to doing the right exercises, you want your booty training to focus mostly on two types of movements: